cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert.md

 {{<Aside type="note">}}

-Alternatively you can navigate to **Settings** and a new **Profile Downloaded** section should be shown directly beneath your iCloud user account info.
+Alternatively you can navigate to **Settings**, where a new **Profile Downloaded** section will appear directly beneath your iCloud user account info.

 {{</Aside>}}